boonaki/etkr-macro/README.md

 - Next you need to specify the coordinates for where you want the macro to *stop* dragging by clicking the `Find End Position` button and clicking anywhere **outside** of the application.
 - You can check the `Repeat Infinitely` checkbox to have the macro repeat until manually stopping.
 - In the `Horizontal Swipe Count` textbox, specify the number of times you want the macro to swipe horizontally before performing another swipe vertically.
 - In the `Vertical Swipe Count` textbox, specify the number of times you want the macro to swipe vertically.
-This value is used to determine how when the macro will end.
+This value is used to determine when the macro will end.
 > This is dependent on whether or not the `Repeat Infinitely` checkbox is ticked.
 - After you have all the points specified, click the `Start Mouse Macro` button